TechMBA24/Technical-Product-Program-Management/README.md

-# Technical-Product-Program-Management
+# Product-Program-Management
-Become Intelligent Technical Product and Program Manager with me
+Become Intelligent Product and Program Manager with me